edwardgerhold/syntaxjs/README.md

 means, you understand at once what i´ve written, or what that skeleton is for.

 There are factory methods for the tokens and nodes planned as well as a refactoring of the highlighter app for the builder.
+No matter, wether it´s createProgram(body, loc) or createGUIButton(),  factories and builders will find it´s way here.

+The Composite/Strategy/ and MVC for the highlighter is not an option right now, but i´ve suddenly checked how the good GUI´s are designed today.

-The visitor/interpreter is doing it´s job very well in his variation.
+The visitor/interpreter is doing it´s job very well in it´s variation.

 Decorators are coming to all the parser/lexer/evaluation functions.
 I´ll fix the latter with this, too.
 I think evaluation[node.type](node) is already decoratable.
+The parser definitly is.
 This makes analysis possible and hurts with a thisexpression, which should be constant in modern engines and be not slower then accessing the scope anyways for the function.